PlayFab/UnitySDK/README.md

 ## 3. Installing or Upgrading the PlayFab UnitySdk

+### Editor Extensions UI Installation

+1. Download the Editor Extensions package
+2. Open and run your Unity project
+3. From the Unity editor, go to Assets >Import Package > Custom Package and then select the downloaded PlayFabEditorExtensions package.
+For latest instructions on how to add a custom package, go to Unity documentation site.
+4. A new window pops up displaying all the files that would be imported into your project.
+Select Import to add all of the files.
+After a successful installation, you will see the PlayFab panel with the Create account or login UI in the Unity editor.

+### Editor Extensions SDK Installation/Update

+1. Log in using the Editor Extensions panel
+2. If your SDK is missing or out-of-date, you'll see an orange install/update button

+### Manual Installation

 You can install the SDK directly by downloading the latest [SDK Asset Package](https://aka.ms/PlayFabUnitySdk) directly.

 Detailed Manual Instructions: